By Wolfgang Keller

 Of course, I am also familiar with technologies that one finds in the programming environment, such as version control systems (for my own projects, I use git; but I also worked with Subversion and Mercurial in the past).

-My interest in programming topics shall also be testified by the fact that possibly one year ago, I started privately (in the evenings after my “real job” at the university) with writing texts for an alternative curriculum for computer science (all of this is however still in an early state).
+My interest in programming topics shall also be testified by the fact that some time ago, I started privately with writing texts for an alternative curriculum for computer science (all of this is however still in an early state).
 Among other things, I work here on a new assembly language in particular for x86 processors with the goal to trace back this instruction set that is (in my eyes unjustly) ill-reputed to be inelegant and muddled to elegant basic patterns.